ckampa13/EFTAnalysis/SignalGenerationNewModel/README.md

 | WZZ                | ✅          | ✅                    | ✅                      |  1M				     |
 | ZZZ                | ✅          | ✅                    | ✅                      |  1M				     |

-#### Near term goal

-To have the first two rows of production done first.